 In the meantime, some clinics have set up a separate consent form under Settings > Intake Form that is sent to the client prior or during the session.

-💡Pro Tip: If you wanted this form to be sent out automatically to clients who book a video conference session for the first time, you could consider setting up a separate telehealth discipline and assign your online appointment treatment types to this discipline during set-up.
+💡Pro Tip: If you wanted this form to be sent out automatically to clients who book a video conference session for the first time, you could specify the Online Appointment treatments out of all your treatment offerings.

 If you would like to collect this consent prior to each session, you could set the form to be triggered manually, instead.
 Prior to the appointment, you will be able to send off the form via the client’s profile.
 This would follow a very similar process to what is described in our guide on Using Intake Forms for Consent to Treatment.